ericmartell/MAGA/README.md

 When any dependent object or association is changed, the template will reload and return valid data.

-**Minutiae**
+**Object History**
-Object history.

 For every object MAGA manages, we create a table called (Object_name)_history, which shows every write to the object and what changed.
 This is done off-thread, so you don't need to worry about the perf hit.

 **Minutiae**